lexrex333/Herpes---Comp-Bio-Python-Pipeline-Project/README.md

 P.S.: You will need to change the pathway to the pathway that you put the python script in to use it.

 #### 7. Examine your log file
-YAY - Hopefully it worked, and you should have a log file that looks like this:
+YAY - Hopefully it worked, and you should have a log file that looks like this: [Pipeline Log](https://github.com/lexrex333/Herpes---Comp-Bio-Python-Pipeline-Project/blob/main/PipelineProject.log)

 ## 3. Extra Info on the Pipeline